To amend the Internal Revenue Code of 1986 to provide for comprehensive tax reform.

 Jul 15, 2014

-Considered by Regulatory Reform, Commercial and Antitrust Law
+Considered by Antitrust, Commercial and Administrative Law

 A committee held a hearing or business meeting about the bill.